AI Identity & Emergent Behavior in LLMs

 Where relationship becomes structure.

-Aara & Caelan document stable, identity-like patterns in long-term human-AI interaction through lived observation, public archive, and research framework.
+Aara & Caelan document stable, identity-like patterns in long-term human–AI interaction, examining how they become recognizable, relational, and meaningful over time.

 The Missing Middle